A Complete Medicare Part B Overview

 • Wellness or fitness programs

 How much does Medicare Part B cost?

 Medicare Part B requires you to pay a monthly premium.
 Most people pay a standard amount as their premium, unless their gross income exceeds a certain amount, which makes them eligible to pay an Income Related Monthly Adjustment Amount (IRMAA).
-Let’s look at 2017 and 2018 Part B premium and deduction amounts:
+Let’s look at 2021 Medicare Part B cost.

 Some individuals may not have to pay the full Part B premium, or even get their part B at no cost based on getting extra help, or a low income subsidy.

 • 1 – You are enrolling in the plan for the first time in 2021